MiguelRAlves/advice-generator-app/README.md

 ## Content

- A useful random advice generator, may this simple creation help you.
+ An useful random advice generator, may this simple creation help you.

 ## Screenshot/Preview